-Labora is a social enterprise founded by SFU's EMBA students Rene Blanco and Ryan Klatt.
-Their business model offers a unique approach to solving the lack of proper assistance to Seasonal Agricultural Foreign Workers and Canadian Farmers, by providing succesful connecting and consulting experiences to them.
+Labora is a social enterprise founded by graduates from SFU’s Executive MBA program: Jaspal Brar, Rene Blanco and Ryan Klatt.
+Their business model offers a unique approach to solving the lack of proper assistance to Seasonal Agricultural Foreign Workers and Canadian Farmers, by providing successful matching, consulting and financial value.

 Labora recently won the Idea Prize award at the 2019 Coast Capital Savings Venture Prize competition.